devpaul/grunt-devserver/README.md

 ```

 ### From Intellij
-Tool integration is extremely important to me as a developer.
-If you're using a Jetbrains IDE like IntelliJ or WebStorm
+As a developer tool integration is extremely important.
+If you are using a Jetbrains IDE like IntelliJ or WebStorm
 here are instructions to start a devserver directly in your IDE  by adding an entry to your
 [External Tools][jbExternalTools]: